Schmytzi/ldpred-prs-manual/prs_manual.md

 First, you must create a list of all data sets to be merged.
 You can use [`create_merge_list.R`](create_merge_list.R) for that.

-The first line must be excluded because that data set will be used as the main dataset in the Plink call.

 Please see [`merge.slurm`](merge.slurm) for the merging script.

 ## Genotype Coordination